Turbulence In the Outer Regions of Protoplanetary Disks. I. Weak Accretion with No Vertical Magnetic Flux: Summary and Conclusions

 We find that despite this strong FUV ionization, the mass accretion rate is of order $10^{-9} M_{\sun}$/yr, too small to account for observed accretion rates measured in T~Tauri stars \citep{gullbring98,hartmann98a}.
 In fact, this estimate should be treated as an upper limit due to the increase in stress from the relatively large density floor employed.
 This small accretion rate and the presence of the ambipolar dead zone is reminiscent of models for the Ohmic dead zone \citep{gammie96}, many of which also yield low accretion rates.
 The problem posed by an ambipolar dead zone is, however, more serious.
 Close to the star, the viscous time scale $R^2/\nu$ can be short compared to the disk lifetime given even a weak residual stress.
 If an Ohmic dead zone can be supplied with gas from further out, it is then possible to imagine gas accumulating there until some additional instability allows gas to flow through on to the star \cite[e.g.,][]{armitage01,zhu10,martin12}.
 In the ambipolar dead zone, conversely, low levels of stress imply that the main mass reservoir is permanently inactive.
 Since this appears to contradict observations, our simulations are either missing some important aspect of the physics, or our basic understanding of disks is incorrect.

 There are several possibilities.
 First, we could be missing some effects that strongly influence the MRI.
 Including the Hall effect may substantially enhance the strength of MRI turbulence, as indicated by previous works (see the Introduction).
 Except for the simulations of \cite{sano02a} and \cite{sano02b}, no one has carried out non-linear MRI simulations of the Hall effect.
 Somewhat discouragingly, though, the results of the Sano studies suggest that the Hall effect does not have a strong influence when Ohmic resistivity is dominant.
 The same could conceivably be true for ambipolar diffusion dominated regions of the disk as this diffusion acts similar to Ohmic resistivity; it damps out the turbulence.
-However, this most definitely needs to be investigated in future work.

 Alternatively, it is possible that angular momentum transport in the outer disk is dominated by an entirely different physical mechanism, though the known candidates are not expected to be efficient in this region unless the disk mass is high enough that self-gravity is significant \citep{armitage11}.
 It could also be the case that the surface density drops off less rapidly than that assumed in our model.
 If this is the case, then the induced Reynolds stress from the active layers {\it may} be able to transport more angular momentum outwards, thus increasing the accretion rate.
 However, a larger column in the outer disk leads to a smaller active region and thus a smaller induced Reynolds stress.
 Finally, one cannot exclude the possibility that the disk on 30-100~AU scales is genuinely inviscid, with observed accretion coming from a larger-than-expected reservoir of gas closer to the star.